zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Justin says, “Don’t worry.
 This GPS system is the s tate-of-the-art.”
 That expression, “state-of-the-art” (art), refers to the  most modern, most current technology – something that is the latest in some p articular technology or process.
 “State-of-the-art computers” would be comp uters that are new, that have the best and newest technology.
 Justin says, “ I’m sure it’ll be accurate.”
 “To be accurate” means to have the correct information.

 Fay says, “A fool with a tool is still a fool.”
-Thi s is actually an expression that my sister taught me.
+This is actually an expression that my sister taught me.
 “A fool with a tool is still a fo ol.”
 A “fool” (fool) is a stupid person, or a person who isn’t very intelligent.
 A “tool” (t ool) is something you use to get something done.
 It’s an instrument.

 The expression means that just because you have a t ool – just because you have, in this case, technology – doesn’t mean that you aren’t stupid.
 You need to know how to use the technology.
 The technology does n’t make you smart.
 You have to know how to use it.
 So, a fool with a tool is still a fool.
 The tool doesn’t take away, if you will, his stupidity.
 A machine do esn’t make you smart.
 If you’re not smart, having the machine won’t help.
 That’s the idea behind that expression.